-There are keys which unlock man's hidden energies and latent talents, just as there are keys with unfock man's induce here yes and attent carents, just as there are keys yet undiscovered to great inventions.
+There are keys which unlock man's hidden energies and latent talents, just as there are keys yet undiscovered to great inventions.

 "The Path to Power" will tell you about your own set of keys which will open the door to your treasure-house of possibilities.